StarExec/StarExec/distribution/INSTALL.markdown

 User tomcat may run the following commands on this host:

     (sandbox) NOPASSWD: ALL

-    For all of the following commands, the prefix '/export/starexec' should be replaced with your configured value of BACKEND_WORKING_DIR.
+For all of the following commands, the prefix `/export/starexec` should be replaced with your configured value of `BACKEND_WORKING_DIR`.

     (root) NOPASSWD: /bin/chown -R SANDBOX_USER_ONE /export/starexec/sandbox, /bin/chown -R tomcat /export/starexec/sandbox, /bin/chown -R SANDBOX_USER_ONE
     /export/starexec/sandbox/benchmark/theBenchmark.cnf, /bin/chown -R tomcat /export/starexec/sandbox/benchmark/theBenchmark.cnf